Institute for Jewish Policy Research: Structure

 It is a registered charity under English law and it exists to provide "policy-related research and analysis for individuals and organizations concerned with the enhancement of contemporary Jewish life."
 Its honorary president is Jacob Rothschild, 4th Baron Rothschild, its chairman is Stephen Moss, and its executive director is Dr Jonathan Boyd.
 Previous directors of the institute include Professor Barry Kosmin, and Antony Lerman.

+Collections

+The Institute's archives (1888 - 1966) are held at University College London.
+The collection consists primarily of printed literature relating to Jewish affairs but evidences British newspapers with fascist content published during the period.